silentgameplays/Simple-Arch-Linux-Setup/README.md

 # Install advanced networking tools:
 * ``sudo pacman -S bind``

+# (Optional/Experimental) Secure boot setup cheat sheet:

+* ``sudo grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB --modules="tpm" --disable-shim-lock``

+1. Regenerate your grub configuration:

+* ``sudo grub-mkconfig -o /boot/grub/grub.cfg``

+2. Install the sbctl tool:

+* ``sudo pacman -S sbctl``

+2. As a pre-requisite, in your UEFI settings, set your secure boot mode to setup mode.
+Upon re-booting, verify that you are in setup mode:

+* ``sbctl status``

+4. Create your custom secure boot keys:

+* ``sudo sbctl create-keys``

+5. Enroll your custom keys (note -m is required to include Microsoft's CA certificates)

+* ``sudo sbctl enroll-keys -m``

+6. Verify that your keys have successfully been enrolled:

+* ``sbctl status``

+7. Check which files need to be signed for secure boot to work:

+* ``sudo sbctl verify``

+8. Sign all unsigned files (adjust to your setup):

+* ``sudo sbctl sign -s /efi/EFI/GRUB/grubx64.efi``

+9. You may get an error because of an issue with certain files being immutable.
+To make those files mutable, run the following command for each file then re-sign afterwards:

+* ``sudo chattr -i /sys/firmware/efi/efivars/<filename>``

+10. Verify that everything has been signed:

+* ``sudo sbctl verify``

+11. In your UEFI settings, enable secure boot, and reboot.
+Verify that secure boot is enabled:

+* ``sbctl status``

+# NB sbctl comes with a pacman hook for automatic signing, so you don't need to worry when you update your system.

 # Save the changes and exit,reboot,you are good

 # silentgameplays Youtube channel: